Device API Encryption Requirements¶

 ---|---|---|---|

 Exosite Root CA RSA 2048 | Jun.
-13, 2058 | .cer .crt | When device cannot remotely replace its certificate. \(eg. hardcoded firmware\) |
+13, 2058 | .der .pem | RECOMMENDED Longest validity.
+Requires download and installation on device (including standard operating systems).
+Especially use when device cannot remotely replace its certificate. (eg. hardcoded firmware, recommend always planning for a way.) |

 DigiCert Global Root CA | Nov.
-10, 2031 | .cer .crt | When device is an operating system with regular security updates \(linux/IoS/Android/Windows\).
+10, 2031 | .der .pem | When device is an operating system with regular security updates (linux/IoS/Android/Windows).
 In such case you usually also don't need to download & install it. |